Guide - The Best of Park City

 Emerging Excellence

-As Park City prepares for Michelin Guide expansion into Utah, attention focuses on restaurants achieving recognition-worthy quality.
-Yuki Yama Sushi has earned national attention, while newer establishments like Matilda contribute to dining quality.
+As Park City awaits the results from the Michelin Guide expansion into Utah, attention focuses on restaurants achieving recognition-worthy quality.
+Yuki Yama Sushi has earned national attention with its take on traditional sushi and noodle dishes, as well as modern sashimi plates, and hot dishes.
+Newer establishments like Matilda are also being noticed and have contributed to Park City’s dining quality.

 Handle and Hearth and Hill deliver excellent food in more approachable settings for those seeking quality without formality.